ThiagoBuen/Python-ZeroToMastery/17 - ScryptingModule/README.md

 - [X] PDFMerger.py: Automates the .pdf files with python with PyPDF2.
 At my setup, I save the merged pdf into __./pdfFiles__ directory.
 - [X] watermark.py: Automates the watermarking .pdf files with python and PyPDF2.
 At my setup, I merge the __./pdfFiles/wtr.pdf__ with the desired PDFs.
 You can change your watermark model by replacing this file!
 The generated files are also inside __./pdfFiles__ directory names as __watermarkedPDF#__, wherein # varies as the number of arguments passed to the script.
 - [X] sendEmail.py: Scrypt that sends emails from a gmail account to any receiver.
 Just fill this script with your own data.
+- [X] passwordChecker.py: Scrypt that verifies if any password has been compromised.
+It uses k-anonymity technique to preserve user's anonymousness by requesting the pwnedpasswords website analysis.

 ### Requirements
 - [Pillow](https://pillow.readthedocs.io/en/stable/)
 - [Python3]
+- [Requests]

 #### Image-related scripts
 ``` sh